martinjrrr/Linux.dots/README.md

 All of these are to be installed using the yay package manager

 `radeon-profile-daemon-git`
-After compilation you'll need to run
+After compilation you'll need to run the following commands in the terminal

-`systemctl enable radeon-profile-daemon.service`and
+`systemctl enable radeon-profile-daemon.service %%`

 `systemctl start radeon-profile-daemon.service`